Tuesday, 26 July 2016

 There are an unlimited number of other ridiculous possibilities more likely than what happened last night in England, but to list them would overwhelm this post.

 It truly is ineffable to put into words how monumental this really is.
 As I type this, I am genuinely struggling to find the words to convey the size or provide a proportionate analogy.
 What makes this even more of a shock to me is that Leicester City were only promoted TWO years ago; if any club was to subvert the footballing cartel (which was becoming unthinkable) one could only conceive the likes of Arsenal, Liverpool and Tottenham as plausible; if anybody was to provide a shock, it was most likely the likes of Everton or Stoke, or other long-established Premier League clubs.
-Did they do it with the purchase of superstars?
-Nope, this was a team that primarily consisted of other clubs' "throwaways", free transfers, and obscure buys.

 Four years ago, top goalscorer Jamie Vardy was playing non-league football with Fleetwood Town.
 Released by Sheffield Wednesday at 16 for being "too small", and combining £30-a-game appearances with Stockbridge with gruelling 12 hour factory work, it is the ultimate rags-to-riches story.
 He beat prolific striker Ruud Van Nistelrooy's 'most consecutive Premier League matches scored in' record to reign as the current record holder at 11 matches in a row.